sindresorhus/del/readme.md

 del.sync(['public/assets/**', '!public/assets', '!public/assets/goat.png']);
 ```

+Suggestions on how to improve this welcome!

 ## API

 ### del(patterns, [options])

-Returns a promise that resolves to an array of the deleted paths.
+Returns a promise that resolves to an array of deleted paths.

 ### del.sync(patterns, [options])